About the K-9 Detail

-Officer Brandon Goudreau is the handler of K-9 Emma, a Belgian Malinois and German Shepherd mix that joined the department in 2019.
+Cpl.
+Brandon Goudreau is the handler for K-9 Emma, a Belgian Malinois and German Shepherd mix that joined the department in 2019.
 K-9 Emma is a dual-purpose patrol dog trained in criminal apprehension, tracking, and narcotics detection.
-The team of Officer Goudreau and Emma have been deployed to numerous calls resulting in the seizure of narcotics and firearms.
+The team of Cpl.
+Goudreau and Emma have been deployed to numerous calls resulting in the seizure of narcotics and firearms.
 The pair trains on a consistent basis to keep their skills sharp.

 K-9 Training Facility